hearvox/postscript/README.txt

 No more shoehorning stylesheets and JavaScripts into the post content box.
 No more custom code for each post.
 No more loading scripts on every page you just need for a few.
 Postscript lets you easily add libraries or single-post script and style files post-by-post.

-The plugin uses the WordPress "enqueue" methods, which means you can control dependencies (whn registering scripts), improve site performance by putting styles in the head and scripts in the footer, and eliminate loading multiple copies of the same library (jQuery, I'm looking at you).
+The plugin uses the WordPress "enqueue" methods, which means you can control dependencies (when registering scripts), improve site performance by putting styles in the head and scripts in the footer, and eliminate loading multiple copies of the same library (jQuery, I'm looking at you).

 = Enqueue Registered Styles and Scripts (by Handle) =